twinssbc/Ionic2-Calendar/README.md

 * allDay
 Indicates the event is allDay event or regular event

+* category (optional)
+Indicates which category the event belongs to.
+If the value is specified but not one of `dayviewCategorySource`, the event will not display in category view.

 **Note** The calendar only watches for the eventSource reference for performance consideration.
 That means only you manually reassign the eventSource value, the calendar gets notified, and this is usually fit to the scenario when the range is changed, you load a new data set from the backend.
 In case you want to manually insert/remove/update the element in the eventSource array, you can call [instance method](#instance-methods) ‘loadEvents’ event to notify the calendar manually.

 # Instance Methods